Do I need photo identification to travel to the Isle of Man?

 What if I haven’t had a vaccination, have only one dose of vaccine, or my second dose was less than 14 days ago?

-If you are not an Isle of Man resident, you may meet the eligibility criteria to apply for an exemption to travel to the Island if:
+If you are not an Isle of Man resident, you will need to meet the eligibility criteria to apply for an Manx Entry Permit to travel to the Island if:

 - You have immediate family resident in the Isle of Man